Lin Biao: Height of power and eventual downfall

 Lin Biao reading the Little Red Book.
 This is the last known photo of him ever taken (1971).

 Lin officially became China's second-in-charge in April 1969, following the first plenary session of the 9th Central Committee of the Chinese Communist Party.
 Lin's position as Mao's "closest comrade-in-arms and successor" was recognized when the Party constitution was formally revised to reflect Lin's future succession.
 At the 9th Central Committee, Lin's faction was unquestionably dominant within the Politburo.
 Of the Politburo's twenty-one full members, Lin counted on the support of six members: the generals Huang Yongsheng, Wu Faxian, Li Zuopeng, Qiu Huizuo, his wife Ye Qun; and Chen Boda, an ambitious ideologue.
+Although they were not regarded as part of his faction, Lin would also reliably depend on the support of fellow Marshals Zhu De, Ye Jianying, Liu Bocheng, and Generals Chen Xilian, Xu Shiyou, and most crucially, Wang Dongxing, head of Mao's personal security, due to their combined mutual opposition to Jiang Qing.
 Lin's support surpassed the number of members aligned with Jiang Qing, and far surpassed those aligned with Zhou Enlai.
 Because over 45% of the Central Committee were members of the army, Lin's supporters dominated the Politburo, and Lin's power was second only to Mao's.

 The group of Lin Biao-supporting military leaders known as the "Lin Biao clique" were at the forefront of expanding China's defense capacity.
 The Lin Biao clique sought to create major industrial complexes in China's hinterlands and therefore strongly supported the Third Front campaign.
 With the influence of the Lin Biao clique, the budgetary share of national defense during this period exceeded its share during the Korean War (40% for the former, compared to 33% for the latter).
 By 1971, China built enough subterranean civil defense infrastructure to shelter 60% of its urban population.